Renewing a practising certificate

 (b) the required contribution to the Fidelity Fund (if any).

-If you wish to renew your practising certificate for the year commencing 1 July, you must apply by 30 April of that year to avoid paying a late lodgement surcharge.
+If you wish to renew your practising certificate for the year commencing 1 July, you must apply by 30 June.

-If you have a practising certificate on 30 June, and you apply for a new practising certificate between 1 July and 30 September, you must pay a surcharge of 200% of the prescribed fee, unless your application is accompanied by a statutory declaration stating:
+If you fail to renew your practising certificate by 30 June, you must apply for a new practising certificate from or after 1 July.
+A 200% surcharge will apply to the prescribed fee for all applications made between 1 July and 30 September.
+This surcharge can be avoided if your application is accompanied by a statutory declaration stating:

 - that you have not engaged in legal practice since the end of the previous financial year;